John Rademaker Accused Of Choking, Assaulting Teenage Girls For Not Practicing Social Distancing

-A Kentucky doctor has been arrested after video appeared to show him assaulting and choking teenage girls for not practicing social distancing, NBC News reports.
+A Kentucky doctor has been arrested after a video appeared to show him assaulting and choking teenage girls for not practicing social distancing, NBC News reports.

 On Friday, a group of young girls was hanging out together on a picnic blanket near Louisville’s Norton Commons residential area.

-In cellphone video captured of the incident, it appears that a man, later identified as Dr. John Rademaker, approaches the girls and begins berating them for not practicing social distancing.
-While another woman, apparently the man’s accomplice, films the encounter, one of the girls tells the two that they’re leaving.
-The man appears to be “staring down” the girls, as NBC News describes it, and appears to call one of the teens an “a**hole,” while one pleads for calm.
+In cellphone video captured of the incident, a man, later identified as Dr. John Rademaker, apparently approached the girls and began berating them for not practicing social distancing.
+While another woman, apparently the man’s accomplice, filmed the encounter, one of the girls told the two that they’re leaving.
+The man seemed to be “staring down” the girls, as NBC News describes it, and appeared to call one of the teens an “a**hole” while one pleaded for calm.

 “Please, let’s not cuss at each other,” she can be heard saying.

-The man and woman allegedly then begin assaulting the group, with the man reportedly shoving three of the girls before allegedly lunging at a fourth one and pinning her to the ground while the teens scream.
+The man and woman allegedly then begin assaulting the group, with the man reportedly shoving three of the girls before lunging at a fourth one and pinning her to the ground while the teens screamed.

-Video of the incident can be seen below, but be warned: it contains content that may be disturbing to some viewers.
+Video of the incident can be seen below, but be warned: it contains profanity, as well as content that may be disturbing to some viewers.

 ????????????
 What’s this man’s name?